truenas/documentation/content/CORE/Storage/Pools/Zvols.md

 {{< expand "Optimal Zvol Block Sizes" "v" >}}

-When creating zvols TrueNAS will automatically recommend a sane volume *block size* for optimizing space efficiency.
-Below are the minimum volume *block size* values the TrueNAS zvol creation process will recommend.
-To manually change this value select from the *Block size* dropdown menu.
+TrueNAS automatically recommends a space-efficient *block size* for new zvols.
+This table shows the minimum volume *block size* values that are recommended.
+To manually change this value, use the *Block size* dropdown menu.

 | Number of Drives | Configuration | Optimal Block Size |
 |---------------|-------|-------|